-- (i) Applicable Rules.
+4.(i) Applicable Rules.
 The Local Rules for the District Court shall be applicable to all motions filed in bankruptcy cases or proceedings seeking relief from a District Judge.
-In those instances where the Bankruptcy Rules require a report from the Bankruptcy Judge, (e.g., Bankruptcy Rules 5011(b) and 9027(e)), the local Bankruptcy Rules shall apply until such report is issued. - (ii) Place of Filing.
-All motions described in this section above shall be filed with the Clerk of the Bankruptcy Court. - (iii) Contents of Motion.
-In addition to the normal requirements of papers filed in the Bankruptcy Court, motions described in this section above shall include: - (a) A clear and conspicuous statement opposite the title of the action that "RELIEF IS SOUGHT FROM A UNITED STATES DISTRICT JUDGE." - (b) A designation of the portions of the record of the proceedings in the Bankruptcy Court that will reasonably be necessary or pertinent for consideration of the motion by the District Court. - (c) A list showing each party with an interest in the motion and for each party shown, their attorney along with such attorney's mailing address. - (iv) Subsequent Filings.
-Any filing in a matter under this section subsequent to the "Original Motion" set forth above shall be filed with the Clerk of the District Court and shall comply with all rules of such court.
+In those instances where the Bankruptcy Rules require a report from the Bankruptcy Judge, e.g., Bankruptcy Rules 5011(b) and 9027(e), the local Bankruptcy Rules shall apply until such report is issued.

+- 2.(ii) Place of Filing.
+All motions described in this section above shall be filed with the Clerk of the Bankruptcy Court. - 3.(iii) Contents of Motion.
+In addition to the normal requirements of papers filed in the Bankruptcy Court, motions described in this section above shall include: - (a) A clear and conspicuous statement opposite the title of the action that "RELIEF IS SOUGHT FROM A UNITED STATES DISTRICT JUDGE." - (b) A designation of the portions of the record of the proceedings in the Bankruptcy Court that will reasonably be necessary or pertinent for consideration of the motion by the District Court. - (c) A list showing each party with an interest in the motion and for each party shown, their attorney along with such attorney's mailing address. - 4:(iv) Subsequent Filings.
+Any filing in a matter under this section subsequent to the "Original Motion" set forth above shall be filed with the Clerk of the District Court and shall comply with all rules of such court. - 5.(v) Duties of the Clerk of the Bankruptcy Court.
+Upon filing of an original motion, as set forth above, the Clerk of the Bankruptcy Court shall promptly transmit to the Clerk of the District Court: - (a) The original motion and all attachments to the motion, and

-- (v) Duties of the Clerk of the Bankruptcy Court.
-Upon filing of an original motion, as set forth above, the Clerk of the Bankruptcy Court shall promptly transmit to the Clerk of the District Court: - (a) The original motion and all attachments to the motion, and - (b) The portion of the bankruptcy court record designated in accordance with Rule (3)(b) above. - (B) No Automatic Stay.
+- (b) The portion of the bankruptcy court record designated in accordance with Rule (3)(b) above. - (B) No Automatic Stay.
 There shall be no automatic stay of Bankruptcy Court proceedings as a result of the filing of any motion under the above.
 Any stay of proceedings will result only from an order of the Bankruptcy Court or the District Court. - (C) Obligation of the Parties.
 It shall be the obligation of each and every party and their attorney to apprise the Bankruptcy Court and the United States District Court of orders entered in either forum which significantly affect matters pending in either forum.

-(4) Record Transmitted to the District Court.
+LR83.4.4(4) Record Transmitted to the District Court.

-- (A) The authority to retain any portion of the record on appeal or in connection with a motion seeking relief from a District Judge is delegated to the Clerk of the Bankruptcy Court.
-The Clerk of the Bankruptcy Court will transmit an email to the District Court listing the documents pertaining to the appeal or motion.
-The District Clerk will obtain those documents via the PACER [Public Access to Court Electronic Records] system. - (B) In the event that papers are retained in the Bankruptcy Court and certified copies are transmitted to the District Court, the Bankruptcy Court may order the party upon whose instance the papers were required to reimburse the Clerk of the Bankruptcy Court for the cost of making the copies.
+- The authority to retain any portion of the record on appeal or in connection with a motion seeking relief from a District Judge is delegated to the Clerk of the Bankruptcy Court.
+If any portion of a record is retained in the bankruptcy court, a certified copy of such record The Clerk of the Bankruptcy

+Court shall be will transmitted an email to the District Court listing the documents pertaining to the appeal or motion.
+The District Clerk will obtain those documents via the PACER [Public Access to Court Electronic Records] system.
+If the district court requests the retained papers, the bankruptcy clerk shall transmit them forthwith. - (B) In the event that papers are retained in the Bankruptcy Court and certified copies are transmitted to the District Court, the Bankruptcy Court may order the party upon whose instance the papers were required to reimburse the Clerk of the Bankruptcy Court for the cost of making the copies.